- Committee on Foreign Investment in the U.S.

-TP&A staff in the Office of Trade Negotiations and Analysis (OTNA) participate trade agreement negotiations and analysis in three areas: industrial goods market access, government procurement and rules of origin.
+TP&A staff in the Office of Trade Negotiations and Analysis (OTNA) participate in trade agreement negotiations and analysis in three areas: industrial goods market access, government procurement and rules of origin.
 In addition, OTNA and the Office of Trade and Economic Analysis (OTEA) analyze the potential effects of new trade agreements and produce sector-specific reports highlighting the new market access trade agreements will provide to U.S. exporters.
 Additionally, OTEA analyzes the impact third-party trade agreements have on the competitiveness of U.S. industry.

 Industrial Goods Market Access

 OTNA serves as the International Trade Administration’s principal technical expert on industrial tariffs in bilateral and multilateral negotiations.
 In this capacity, OTNA:

 - Develops U.S. positions and creates the U.S. tariff offers;